 But, modern managerial accounting techniques are causing a shift in this reputation.
 Technologically advanced information systems mean less time needs to be spent on data capture, and more time can be devoted to analyzing data and making sound business decisions.

 One result of the rise in global competition has been a cross-pollination of best business practices.
 Interestingly, many profitable businesses come out of environments where profit is not the primary motivation.
-What has been learned from this is that business success can be driven by a fixation on issues such as quality, employee involvement, customer satisfaction, and the like; profit is the result not the objective.
+What has been learned from this is that business success can be achieved by a fixation on issues such as quality, employee involvement, customer satisfaction, and the like; profit is the result, not the objective.

 Kaizen is a Japanese term used to describe a blitz-like approach to study processes and install efficiency within an organization.
 This approach relies on frontline employee input for “quick fix” suggestions relating to business processes.
 Essentially, focus sessions are conducted in search of the obvious areas of operational improvement.
 These sessions are usually “observed” or “moderated” by members of the strategic finance, managerial accounting, and industrial engineering teams.
 But, these “experts” are supposed to listen and learn, not suggest or lead the discussions.